vinceskahan/v5wiki/forecasting.md

 http://forecast.weather.gov/product.php?site=NWS&product=PFM&format=txt&issuedby=YOUR_THREE_LETTER_FOID

 Scan the output for a description of your city or county and the associated location identifier.
+If there is more than one location with the same location identifier, then specify the town/county line that immediately follows the location identifier.

 ### OpenWeatherMap (OWM)